MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/auto-cpp.md

 }
 ```

-Aşağıdaki kod parçası, işaretçileri bildirmek için **New** operator ve pointer bildirimini kullanır.
+Aşağıdaki kod parçası, **`new`** işaretçileri bildirmek için işleç ve işaretçi bildirimini kullanır.

 ```cpp
 double x = 12.34;